 Greg has been immersed in educational nonprofit leadership his entire career.
 Arriving at North House in its fourth year, he has relished its strong community, powerful mission, and steady evolution.
 Northerner travelers by nature, Greg, his wife Jeanne, and daughter Olya prefer life outdoors.
 Chickens, bees, garlic, birch firewood, a CSA and some fiddling keep them moving.

-Office & Administrative Assistant
+Front Office Host & Development Assistant

 A lifelong forest dweller, Rachel grew up in Illinois, bounced around the country teaching environmental education, and landed on Minnesota’s north shore in 2010.
 She lives on a yurt- and garden-studded homestead in the big woods with her husband and two wee children.
 She is inspired by the drastic changes each new season brings to the northland, and loves to knit, write, and wander through the woods.